-Download faulty_code.py from the course webpage and save it in your Lab2 folder.
+Download faultyCode.py from the course webpage and save it in your Lab2 folder.
+The contents of that file are shown in Figure 2.
 Take a close look at the code.
-Notice again the good commenting style.
-Unfortunatley, faulty_code.py has multiple errors.
+Notice again the good commenting.
+The program faultyCode.py has intentional MULTIPLE errors.
 Run the code (either using Thonny or via the command line), and look closely at the error message.

-Determine the cause of the error, fix it, and try running the code again.
-Repeat this process until the program runs without error and the output of the program matches the output shown in Figure 2.
+Fix the errors in faultyCode.py.
+Go back and forth between fixing an error and trying to run the program.
+Ultimately, the goal is that the output of the program is as shown in Figure 3.